Schedule: Weeks 6-10

 You must hand in a full outline.
 Make sure to follow the format of the sample full outlines for “Target Audience” (on Lord of War), “Turning the Tables” (on Gandhi), and “Army Boots and Romans” (on “Canadians”).
 Use complete sentences in your thesis statement and topic sentences, yet point form for the bulleted points.

 You cannot bring in an Introduction or Conclusion.
 The outline must consist of a one-sentence thesis statement and one-sentence topic sentences.

-You can’t use your computer, and should therefore bring in a hard copy of the article.
+You can’t use your computer, and should therefore bring in a hard copy of Cox’s article.
 There can be no writing on the hard copy, although you can underline and highlight as much as you want (I suggest colour-coded highlighting).
 You can only bring in Cox’s article; anything from Migglebrink or others can only be in your outline and quotes.

 You MUST use at least

 - Three specific references to Cox

 - Three specific references to episodes of Mad Men.
 You’ll need to show a clear understanding of the first season as well as “The Mountain King” (S2 E12) and “The Summer Man” (S4 E8).